paralect/ship/deploy/app/README.md

 ### Update project specific variables

-1. Change `hosts/staging` to match you staging server ip address
+1. Change `hosts/staging` to match your staging server ip address and private ip address.
+Private ip address can be found in the result of `ifconfig` command on the server (`eth1`)
 2. Change `api_domain,web_domain,landing_domain` domains in the `vars/main.yml`
 3. Change name of the docker images in the `deploy-app.yml` to match yours. e.x.: `paralect/ship-api` to `company/yourProduct-api`

 ### Setup commands

+1. Use `./bin/install-ansible-dependencies.sh` once for installing ansible dependencies globally.
-1. Use `./bin/setup-server.sh` for one time server configuration.
+2. Use `./bin/setup-staging.sh` for one time server configuration.
 That installs Docker, MongoDb and Nginx.
-2. Use `./bin/setup-nginx.sh -i ./hosts/staging --extra-vars "env=staging"` for the first time and after nginx config changes to copy nginx template to the server.
+3. Use `./bin/setup-nginx.sh -i ./hosts/staging --extra-vars "env=staging"` for the first time and after nginx config changes to copy nginx template to the server.

 ### Manual deployment